se-bastiaan/TVNL-AndroidTV/README.md

 It's been some time since I built the [NPO application for Windows Phone](https://github.com/se-bastiaan/TVNL-WindowsPhone).
 Now that I wanted to build something using Android's [Leanback library](http://developer.android.com/tools/support-library/features.html#v17-leanback) I decided that an Android TV application had some potential.

-The application is not completely done yet, I still need to finish some things.
-But those are things for the future.
+~The application is not completely done yet, I still need to finish some things.
+But those are things for the future.~ The future never came.
+If I ever work on this again then it'll be a full rewrite since the API's changed.

-## To-do list

-- [ ] Write unit tests
-- [ ] Write functional (UI) tests
-- [ ] Write integration tests
-- [ ] Setup a CI
-- [ ] Add documentation
+This repo's still here because it's cool to keep old things.
+If my future me ever reads this:
+This was awesome.
+You expected 3 installs, you got 5000.
+No marketing anywhere.
+The internet is cool.

 ## License